kiranbodipati/urban_planning_system/README.md

 ### Notebooks, Data and Results

 The various notebooks used for data cleaning, pre-processing and analysis can be found in the root folder.
 The processed data files are found in the `data` folder, and the inferences and model weights can be found in the `results` folder.
 All the graph networks are stored in a neo4j database, and are fetched by the app on api calls.
-There are two more data files from the LTA data mall that are too large to be directly included in this repository, and can be found at {insert links here}
+There are two more data files from the LTA data mall that are too large to be directly included in this repository.